Corporate Governance

 Principle 13: The Board adopts an inclusive approach by considering and balancing the needs and interests of material stakeholders, as part of its overall responsibility to ensure that the best interests of the company are served.

 The Company engages in regular, effective and fair communication with shareholders.
 The Board is mindful of the obligations to provide timely information and full disclosure of material information to shareholders in accordance with the statutory requirement and the listing manual of the SGX-ST. Information is communicated to shareholders on a timely basis.
-All material information and financial results are released through SGXNET.
+All material information and f inancial results are released through SGXNet.